jmanthony3/Archimedes/docs/class/engr-743-001-damage-and-fracture/lesson-29-high-temperature-corrosion.md

 Creep | 3%
 Wear | 3%

-4. #hydrogen-embrittlement by hydrogen #diffusion into bulk material.
+1. #hydrogen-embrittlement by #hydrogen-diffusion into bulk material.
-   1. Moves into #interstitial spaces in bulk material to nucleate #damage.
+   1. Moves into #interstitial spaces in bulk material for #damage-nucleation.
    2. Not only does hydrogen take up some volume, it thermodynamically wants to bond to the alloying particles.
-   3. In MFH's steel ball, it is in triaxial stress without a traction force, because of the #hydrogen-embrittlement.
+   3. In #Mark-F-Horstemeyer's steel ball, it is in triaxial stress without a #traction-force, because of the #hydrogen-embrittlement.
-   4. The triaxiality increases free volume, locally.
+   4. The triaxiality increases #free-volume, locally.
 So hydrogen moves there.
-It tries to fill the voids present in the material.
+It tries to fill the #voids present in the material.
-   5. #nucleation increases, governed by #diffusion .
+   5. #nucleation increases, governed by #diffusion.
    6. **Why does the #fracture-toughness lower?** _Does affect the #stress-intensity, but not directly._
    7. [corrosion](corrosion.md) is thought as an environment problem, but hydrogen is not thought as environment because the mechanism is different.